emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

 #slide[
   #question[
-    - Welche Variablen sind in den jeweiligen Klassen deklariert?
+    - Which variables are declared in the respective classes?
   ]
   #task[
-    - Ergänzen Sie für die Klasse Circle einen Konstruktor!
+    - Add a constructor for the Circle class!
   ]
 ]